input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 ### Abstract

-*Describe the design and architecture of the system in a way that highlights possible points of failure*
+> :memo: **Note:** Describe the design and architecture of the system in a way that highlights possible points of failure

 ### Stakeholders

-*Insert the relevant stakeholders that need to understand, review and approve the test plan*
+> :memo: **Note:** Insert the relevant stakeholders that need to understand, review and approve the test plan

 | Role/Name       | Contact        | Approval       |
 |-----------------|----------------|----------------|